cloudmailin/docs.cloudmailin.com/content/outbound/index.md

 ## Transactional email

-The CloudMailin outbound system only allows you to send transactional messages.
+The CloudMailin outbound system only allows you to send [transactional email] messages.
 Marketing or bulk messages are not permitted.
 If you're not quite sure here are some examples of transactional message types: